alphagov/accessibility-issues/source/issue/inappropriate-legend/index.html.md

 ## Why it's a problem

-The legend gets read out by screen readers alongside the label when navigating the form to help identify immediately what the form field is about.
+The legend gets read out by screen readers alongside the label when navigating the form to help identify what the form field is about.
-When the legend doesn't include the question, it will make it difficult for screen reader users to understand the context and fill in the field.
+When the legend does not include the question, it will make it difficult for screen reader users to understand the context and fill in the field.

 ## How to test for it